List of immigration raids and arrests in the second Trump presidency: July

 On July 22, immigration agents in Florida arrested the Haitian businessman, philanthropist and former presidential candidate Pierre Réginald Boulos.
 Boulos was born in the United States but renounced his citizenship to run for the Haitian presidency.
-He obtained US residency in 2024.
+He obtained U.S. residency in 2024.
 The government alleged that Boulos had failed to disclose information on his visa application and that he was financially supporting Haitian gangs from abroad.